 Personal shopping usually doesn’t require any previous experience, and many job options exist.
 For example, Instacart is a grocery delivery service that hires personal shoppers to pick up and deliver other people’s groceries.
 Another opportunity is Shipt Shopper, a personal shopping app for stores like Walmart and Target.
 Last but not least, the TaskRabbit app is a great place to find personal shopping gigs, among other types of jobs.

-If you love animals, dog walking can be a gratifying job; it can calm and focus the mind while providing an outlet for excess energy.
-Dog walking is also a lot of fun, and spending time with different dogs each day can be a real joy.
+If you love animals, dog walking can be a gratifying job.
+It can calm and focus the mind while providing an outlet for excess energy.
+Dog walking is also a lot of fun, and spending time with different dogs each day can be an absolute joy.

 While you don’t need much experience or training to become a dog walker, it does require some planning and organization.

 Many websites and apps help match pet owners with dog walkers.
 For example, Rover is perhaps the best-known dog walking app and offers an extensive network of walkers and dog owners.
-But you can also try several other websites, such as Wag!, Care.com, and Petsitter.com.
+But you can also try websites like Wag!, Care.com, and Petsitter.com.